 Buying bonds is a “bread and butter” stock market alternative, but did you know you could rake in more interest with private credit investing?

-Indeed, private credit might be one of the best investment ideas for consistent cash flow — provided you’re OK with extra risk.
+Indeed, private credit might be one of the best alternative investment strategies for consistent cash flow — provided you’re OK with extra risk.

 Since private credit isn’t as regulated as standard bonds, there are usually higher odds of a default.